leptos-rs/book/src/testing.md

 ### [Playwright with `counters_stable`](https://github.com/leptos-rs/leptos/tree/main/examples/counters_stable/e2e)

-These tests use the common JavaScript testing tool Playwright to run end-to-end tests on the same example, using a library and testing approach familiar to may who have done frontend development before.
+These tests use the common JavaScript testing tool Playwright to run end-to-end tests on the same example, using a library and testing approach familiar to many who have done frontend development before.

 #### Sample Test